 Some of the exceptions set out in both subsections (3) and (4) require an exercise of the Commissioner's judgement to determine if the subsection applies, while others have no such element explicit in their application.
 However, whereas subsection (3) states "the Commissioner may decline to make a private ruling", subsection (4) states "the Commissioner may not make a private ruling".
-The only rational grounds for a distinction between the wording chosen in subsections (3) and (4) is that those in subsection (4) are obligatory.
+The only rational grounds for a distinction between the wording chosen in subsections (3) and (4) is that those in subsection (3) were meant to be discretionary, while those in subsection (4) are obligatory.
 It is considered then that if the circumstances fall within subsection (4) the Commissioner cannot make a ruling.